DUE TO COVID-19, PLEASE DO NOT WALK IN WITHOUT A SCHEDULED APPOINTMENT

 Dr. Jette believes in pain-free dentistry, so that all patients are confident in their dental treatment and comfortable with their experience.
 When not practicing dentistry, he enjoys spending time with his wife, Sarah, and their two pugs, Rolo and Gus.

-Gopichand Vallabhaneni, DMD and his wife and children moved to Vermont from Portland, Maine, where he worked in a private office for five years.
-Dr. Vall graduated from Boston’s Tuft’s School of Dental Medicine in 1998.
-Dr. Vall Performs an array of dentistry and enjoys playing golf in his free time.
+Gopichand Vallabhaneni, DMD moved to Vermont from Portland, Maine, where he worked in a private office for five years.
+Dr. Val graduated from Boston’s Tuft’s School of Dental Medicine in 1998.
+He performs urgent care with a focus on emergency dental treatment and enjoys playing golf in his free time.